Robe Balanciaga

 Rather than a style, photographing in black and white is a choice.

-It is poetic and strong.
 It conveys a lot in just one picture.
-It is both delicate and very precise.

 In this exhibition, we could see how the photographs used contrasts, shades, light and shadows to create their works.
 How the details of their pictures could look like drawings, how the details of natural elements were mind-blowing.
 How their pictures could be minimal or full of details.